LAS11/Karoshi-Game-Gotot-Endgine-Android-Port/README.md

 The original game was made by (c) Jesse Venbrux, at http://karoshigame.venbrux.com/.
 Font VITAMIN by (c) Jakob Fischer at www.pizzadude.dk,  all rights reserved.

-This port was made in 2019-2023 by Alexey Lukashevich
+This port was made in 2019-2023 by Lesha Lukash